First World: History

 After World War II, the world split into two large geopolitical blocs, separating into spheres of communism and capitalism.
 This led to the Cold War, during which the term First World was often used because of its political, social, and economic relevance.
 The term itself was first introduced in the late 1940s by the United Nations.
 Today, the terms are slightly outdated and have no official definition.
 However, the "First World" is generally thought of as the capitalist, industrial, wealthy, and developed countries.
-This definition includes Australia & New Zealand, the developed countries of Asia (South Korea, Japan, Singapore, and Taiwan), and the wealthy countries of North America and Europe, particularly Western Europe.
+This definition includes the countries of North America and Western Europe, Japan, South Korea, Australia, and New Zealand.
 In contemporary society, the First World is viewed as countries that have the most advanced economies, the greatest influence, the highest standards of living, and the greatest technology.
 After the Cold War, these countries of the First World included member states of NATO, U.S.-aligned states, neutral countries that were developed and industrialized, and the former British Colonies that were considered developed.
-It can be defined succinctly as Europe, plus the richer countries of the former British Empire (USA, Canada, Australia, Singapore, New Zealand), Israel, Japan, South Korea, and Taiwan.

-According to Nations Online, the member countries of NATO after the Cold War included:
+According to Nations Online, the member countries of NATO during the Cold War included: